-- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 10 points). - 2.
+- Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 10 points). - 2.
 Out-of-scope and unallowable activities (deduct up to 10 points). - 3.
 Past performance (deduct up to 25 points). - 4.
-Formatting and Technical Requirements (deduct up to 5 points).
+Formatting and Technical Requirements (deduct up to 5 points). - 5.
+Activities and budget items targeted toward civil legal services exceeding the 50% limitation described under Purpose Area 6 (deduct up to 10 points).

-An application that is deemed to be substantially out of scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.
+An application that is deemed to be substantially out-of-scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.
 An applicant with considerable past performance issues may receive a deduction in points as described above or be removed from consideration entirely regardless of the application's peer review score.

-As a part of the programmatic review process described above, applicants with current or recently closed OVW awards will be reviewed for past performance and risk based on the elements listed below:
+As a part of the programmatic review process described above, applicants with current or recently closed OVW awards will be reviewed for past performance and risk based on the elements listed below.

-- 1. Demonstrated effectiveness of the current project indicated by timely progress toward meeting project goals and objectives. - 2.
+- Demonstrated effectiveness of the current project indicated by timely progress toward meeting project goals and objectives. - 2.
 Demonstration that past activities supported with OVW grant funds have been limited to program purpose areas. - 3.
 Adherence to all special conditions of existing grant award(s) from OVW. - 4.
 Adherence to programmatic and financial reporting requirements, including timely submission of required reports. - 5.
-Completion of close-out of prior awards in a timely manner.
+Completion of close-out of prior awards in a timely manner. - Appropriate use of and active participation in OVW-sponsored workshops and other technical assistance events as required by a special condition of the current or recent award - 7.
+Receipt of financial clearances on all current or recent grants from OVW.

-- Appropriate use of and active participation in OVW-sponsored workshops and other technical assistance events as required by a special condition of the current or recent award. - 7.
-Receipt of financial clearances on all current or recent grants from OVW - 8.
-Timely resolution of issues identified in any audit or on-site financial or programmatic monitoring visit. - 9.
+- 8. Timely resolution of issues identified in any audit or on-site financial or programmatic monitoring visit. - 9.
 Adherence to the Office of Management and Budget single-audit requirement. - 10.
 Timely expenditure of grant funds. - 11.
 Adherence to the requirements of the DOJ Financial Guide.

-Prior to making an award, OVW is required to review and consider any information about applicants included in the designated integrity and performance system accessible through SAM (currently FAPIIS).
+Prior to making an award, OVW is required to review and consider any information about applicants included in the designated integrity and performance system accessible through SAM (currently the Federal Award Performance and Integrity Information System or FAPIIS).
 Applicants may review and comment on information in FAPIIS about themselves that another federal awarding agency has previously entered.
-OVW will consider the applicant's comments as well as other information available in FAPIIS in making its judgment about the risk posed by making an award to the applicant as described in 2 C.F.R. § 200.205.
+OVW will consider the applicant's comments as well as other information available in FAPIIS in making its judgment about the risk posed by making an award to the applicant as described in 2 C.F.R. § 200.206.